Home

 Helplessness

-The non-alcoholic spouse may experience psychological stress, guilt, shame and helplessness from not being able to help their spouse overcome their alcoholism which could lead to physical and or psychological ailments like depression.
+The non-alcoholic spouse may experience psychological stress, guilt, shame and helplessness from not being able to help their spouse overcome their alcoholism, or from the destruction they see happening to their lives, which could lead to physical and or psychological issues like depression and anxiety.
 This may cause them to start drinking or engaging in other types of self-defeating behavior as a coping mechanism.

-If the alcoholic spouse makes a sincere attempt at recovery then the couple has a lot of work to do to mend and heal the relationship.
+If the alcoholic spouse makes a sincere attempt at recovery, then the couple has a lot of work to do to mend and heal the relationship.
 However, anything is possible with enough love, commitment, determination, perseverance, forgiveness and desire to be together.
-If they work through this and get to the other side, then their relationship will improve and grow stronger.
+If the couple works through this and gets to the other side, then their relationship will improve and grow stronger.
 If the alcoholic doesn't find recovery, then the non-alcoholic spouse has important choices to make about what's best for them.